Isobella Jade: Author

 Allure magazine said that Model Life, “takes a brand-new approach to the story of a girl trying to break into the biz.”
 Jade is also the author of the Careful, Quiet, Invisible series, the first book of the series, Careful, launched July 26, 2012.
 While writing "Careful, Quiet, Invisible," Jade is working on a digital graphic novel series called Model Life.

 Publishing Company

 Jade launched her own publishing company Gamine Press on May 14, 2009.

 In June 2009, Jade decided to republish Almost 5’4” under her own publishing company Gamine Press.

 In 2010, inspired by her blog readers, Jade published Short Stuff: on the job with an x-small model, which also includes modeling tips for shorter models.

 In 2011, Gamine Press published the digital edition Jade's graphic novel Model Life: The Journey of a Pint-Size Fashion Warrior for the iPhone and iPad with iVerse Comics.

-Jade is currently writing a young adult book series called Careful, Quiet, Invisible.
+Jade also wrote a young adult novel called Careful, Quiet, Invisible, published in 2012, is about the spirit of a teen girl who dies in a texting and driving crash.

-In the summer of 2012, the first book of the Careful, Quiet, Invisible series was released in print and as an eBook.
-Careful, is about the spirit of a teen girl who dies in a texting and driving crash and the book brings to the YA book world a serious present day social issue.
+The book brings to the YA book world a serious present day social issue.